initialed85/djangolang/README.md

 ## Tasks

+- [TODO] Fix up inserts of points / polygons
-- [TODO] Support foreign key children in endpoints; thoughts:
+- [IN PROGRESS] Support foreign key children in endpoints; thoughts:
   - Special query parameter to include an array of the reverse-relationship children
   - Gonna be a recursive mess
-- [TODO] Support create or update endpoints; thoughts:
+- [TODO] Support create-or-update endpoints; thoughts:
   - Probably a special URL path
   - Would be nice to be able to create or update reverse-relationship children at the same time
   - Don't ask for an opinionated schema re: constraints- a specified primary key = update, no primary key = create